-9. The method of guidance between an athlete and his accompanying guide-runner shall be through a tether.
+7.9.1 During a race, the method of guidance between an athlete and his accompanying

+- guide-runner shall be through a tether.
 In addition, the athlete may receive verbal instruction from the guide-runner.
-The guide-runner must complete his task while running (or walking) and is not allowed to use any mechanical means of transport.

-Note (i): The tether attachment shall only be established between hand(s) and/or arm(s) of the athlete and his accompanying guide-runner.

-Note (ii): The athlete and his accompanying guide-runner shall retain the tether attachment from the start of the race until the end of the race.
-No release shall be allowed until after the athlete and his accompanying guide-runner have both reached the vertical plane of the nearer edge of the finish line and finished the race, except during the process of interchange of guide-runners.
+The guide-runner must complete his task while running (or walking) and is not allowed to use any mechanical means of transport. - 7.9.2 The tether attachment shall only be established between hand(s) and/or arm(s) of the athlete and his accompanying guide-runner.
+The athlete and his accompanying guide runner may not hold hands, wrists or any other part of the other's body so as to make the tether superfluous. - 7.9.3 The athlete and his accompanying guide-runner shall retain the tether attachment from the start of the race until the end of the race.
+No release shall be allowed until after the athlete and his accompanying guide-runner have both reached the vertical plane of the nearer edge of the finish line and finished the race, except during the process of interchange of guide-runners. - 7.9.4 At no point during a race shall an athlete or his guide-runner(s) be permitted to hold on to a stopper and/or any part of the middle section in a way that shortens the length of the tether. - 7.9.5 If an athlete and/or guide-runner fails to comply with any part of this Rule 7.9, the competing pair (the athlete and guide-runner) shall be disqualified.